Dracula (1979 film): Production

-Like Universal's earlier 1931 version starring Bela Lugosi, the screenplay for this adaptation of Bram Stoker's novel Dracula is based on the stage adaptation by Hamilton Deane and John L. Balderston, which ran on Broadway and also starred Langella in a Tony Award-nominated performance.
+Like Universal's earlier 1931 version starring Bela Lugosi, the screenplay for this adaptation of Bram Stoker's novel Dracula is based on the stage adaptation by Hamilton Deane and John L. Balderston, which ran on Broadway and also starred Langella in a performance for which he was nominated for the Tony Award for Best Actor in a Play at the 32nd Tony Awards.
 Set in the Edwardian period, and strikingly designed by Edward Gorey, the play ran for over 900 performances between October 1977 and January 1980.
 Langella also appeared in the play for a limited run in the West End.
 The play is also known for switching the names of the characters of Mina Harker and Lucy Westenra.
-When Badham was asked why he had also switched their names in his film, he said that he could not quite remember but that maybe he and Richter "felt like Mina was a dopey name and that Lucy was kind of a nice name".
+When John Badham was asked why he had also switched their names in his film, he said that he could not quite remember but that maybe he and W. D. Richter "felt like Mina was a dopey name and that Lucy was kind of a nice name".

 The film was shot on location in England, at Shepperton Studios and Black Park, Buckinghamshire.
-Locations in Cornwall doubled for the majority of the exterior Whitby scenes; Tintagel (for Seward's Asylum), and St Michael's Mount (for Carfax Abbey).
+Locations in Cornwall doubled for the majority of the exterior Whitby scenes; Tintagel for Dr. Jack Seward (Donald Pleasence)'s asylum, and St Michael's Mount for Carfax Abbey.
 The Castle Dracula was a glass matte painted by Albert Whitlock.
 Gilbert Taylor was the cinematographer, and the original music score was contributed by John Williams.

 According to Frank Langella, Count Dracula was "a dominant, aggressive force.
 He must have Miss Lucy or he dies.
 He wants what he wants and he doesn't analyze it.
 Dracula as a character is very erotic. ...
 A woman can be totally passive with Dracula: 'he made me drink, I couldn't help it.' ...
 Dracula seems to represent a kind of doorway to sexual abandonment not possible with a mere mortal.
 Besides, he's offering immortality.
 Actually, I can't think of a woman who wouldn't like to be taken if it's with love.
 If you take a woman by force and at the same time gently, you can't fail."